hughsk/flat/README.md

 Use a custom delimiter for (un)flattening your objects, instead of `.`.

+### prefix

+Use a custom prefix for (un)flattening your objects, instead of ``.
+The prefix is added to each key name.  `delimiter` default to this value if it is defined.

 ### safe

 When enabled, both `flat` and `unflatten` will preserve arrays and their